Instagram wants you to believe that a "calm space" requires a West Elm sofa, a Himalayan salt lamp, and a $200 essential oil diffuser. It doesn't.

 - Shoes by the door?

-Action: Move them completely out of sight.
+The Action: Move them completely out of sight.
+Put them in a drawer.
 A clear surface instantly lowers cortisol.
-Empty space is luxury.
+Empty space is the ultimate luxury.

-The Rule: Never use the "Big Light" (ceiling light) after 7 PM.
+- The 7 PM Rule: Never use the overhead light after 7 PM.

-- Light creates "pools" of calm.
+- Pools of Light: Use lamps placed at eye level or lower.
+This creates "pools" of calm.
 A lamp beside a chair creates a cozy vignette that invites you to sit.

 4. The "One-Chair" Sanctuary

-- Over time, your brain will associate this physical location with relaxation.
-Just sitting there will lower your blood pressure.
+Over time, your brain will associate this physical location with relaxation.
+Eventually, just sitting there will lower your blood pressure.

-- Cover your laptop when not in use.
+- Cover your laptop with a nice cloth when work is done.

-- Put the remote control in a drawer.
+- Put the remote control in a drawer, not on the table.

 - Making technology invisible stops it from calling to you.